On Cremona Transformations of P^3 which factorize in a minimal form: Special Links of type II from to a Fano 3-fold

 c) $r=3$, $X$ is a hyperquadric in $\proj^4$ and $\chi$ is as in $(L.3)$ or $(L.4)$.

 d) $r=4$, $X=\proj^3$ and $\chi$ is as in $(L.5)$. \end{thm}

 \begin{proof}

 From Lemma \ref{lem1} we get $r\geq 2$ and from the Iskovskih Classification of Fano 3-folds we get that the unique cases we need to consider are those as in the statement of Theorem \ref{thm1}.
+We keep all notations, $m, n, d$, etc, as before.